 Lemonade and whiskey make for the perfect married pair.
 Citrus from the lemons balances delightfully with the warm spice of whiskey, hence why the Lynchburg Lemonade has become a favorite in the American South.

-The Emerald:
+The Tipperary: